 The result is rounded up to the next higher one tenth of one percent (0.1%).
 The amount of the Account Building Component is limited and cannot exceed 3.0%.

 Because the Account Building Component is rounded up, a small voluntary payment to the UIA can make a difference in the employer's tax liability.
 It is generally not cost-effective to use a voluntary payment to try to reduce the Account Building Component by more than 0.1%.
 Once made, a voluntary payment is irrevocable.
 If paid, it must be received by the UIA within 30 days of the mailing of the annual tax rate notice (Form UIA 1771) but in no event later than 120 days after the beginning of the calendar year.
-Please see the "Voluntary Payment Worksheet" later in this overview to see if a voluntary payment could benefit you.
+Please see the "Voluntary Payment Worksheet" in your MiWAM account to see if a voluntary payment could benefit you.